sm-da/my-awesome/README.md

 - [jzhang38/TinyLlama](https://github.com/jzhang38/TinyLlama) - The TinyLlama project is an open endeavor to pretrain a 1.1B Llama model on 3 trillion tokens.
 - [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.
 - [kevinlu1248/pipelang](https://github.com/kevinlu1248/pipelang) - Pipelines for large language models
-- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - An AI copilot for your second brain.
-Search and chat with your personal knowledge base, online or offline
+- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+A copilot to search and chat (using RAG) with your knowledge base (pdf, markdown, org).
+Use powerful, online (e.g gpt4) or private, offline (e.g mistral) LLMs.
+Self-host locally or have it always accessible on the cloud.
+Access from Obsidian, Emacs, Desktop app, Web or Whatsapp
 - [kreneskyp/ix](https://github.com/kreneskyp/ix) - Autonomous GPT-4 agent platform
 - [kyegomez/StarlightVision](https://github.com/kyegomez/StarlightVision) - A multi-modal AI Model that can generate high quality novel videos with text, images, or video clips.
 - [kyocum/disdat](https://github.com/kyocum/disdat) - Data science tool for creating and deploying pipelines with versioned data